The ultimate guide to visiting 5 Terre National Park

 Information about the “Blue Trail” sections

 - Manarola – Corniglia – Path nr.
 592-2: Also, this part at the moment is closed because of a rockslide.
-Anyway, you can walk along the coast for a stretch of the path where you can enjoy a terrific view on Manarola (pic nr.1) and then go back.
-If you want to reach Corniglia by foot anyway, you can climb the hill through the vineyards (starting from the church of San Lorenzo) heading to Volastra hamlet.
+Anyway, you can walk along the coast for a stretch of the path where you can enjoy a terrific view of Manarola (pic nr.1) and then go back.
+If you want to reach Corniglia by foot anyway, you can climb the hill through the vineyards (starting from San Lorenzo’s church), heading to Volastra hamlet.
 You can avoid this uphill section by taking the bus for Volastra along via Discovolo.
 The bus stop is shortly after the post office.
 From Volastra hamlet, follow the path nr.
 586 to Case Pianche hamlet and, once there, take the junction along the path nr.
 587 to get to Corniglia (total time around 1.30 minutes).
 If you don’t want to hike for so long, it’s also interesting to take the bus to Volastra (included in both Cinque Terre cards) and go back to Manarola downhill through the terraced vineyards (around 30 minutes).

 - Corniglia – Vernazza – Path nr.
 592-3: The path crosses vineyards, hills and forest not close to the coast.
 The highest part is around 100 meters above sea level.
 The length is about 4 kilometres, and it takes about 1 hour and 40 minutes.